 Climbers who make this journey are rewarded with an expansive view.
 To the east, the peak of Mawenzi is just visible behind the crater rim and to the north, Kenya spreads out on the horizon.

 The Crater is a fascinating place and if you still have some energy in reserve, it’s well worth making the short trip to the inner crater.
 Inside is the Ash Pit.
 It is 1,100 ft. across by 393 ft. deep, it’s one of the largest in the world.

-We hope that helps you understand the different zones on Kilimanjaro.
-Armed with this information you should be able to dress appropriately for your Kilimanjaro climb.
+We hope that helps you understand the different climate zones on Kilimanjaro.
+Armed with the knowledge that the weather changes dramatically through the different zones, you should be able to dress appropriately for your Kilimanjaro climb.
 For more info go here: https://kilimanjarosunrise.com/what-to-wear-on-kilimanjaro/